Skip to main content

 Usage

-Usage expresses two things: The type of texture and what operations can be performed on it.
+Usage expresses two things: the texture type and which operations can be performed.

 Note that the allowed combinations are very limited, especially in WebGPU.